1. Home

 • Teach them how to:

-• Manage difficult situations
+• manage difficult situations

-• Set goals
+• set goals

-• Wait to get what they want
+• tolerate waiting to get what they want

-• Accept being told “no” once in a while
+• accept being told “no”

 • Help them develop their judgment.
 For instance, you can ask their opinion about a current event, an advertisement, a show they saw, etc.